pusherofbrooms/ops-tool-belt/README.md

 1. enable nix flakes and experimental tooling.
 Follow the instructions at https://nixos.wiki/wiki/Flakes#Permanent You may need to re-login or reboot for the changes take effect.
 1. Run `nix profile install .` to install the packages.

+Note the presence of the `flake.lock` file.
+This file is similar to the gem lock file in ruby or the cargo lock file in rust which pins your packages to a specific commit for repeatibility.
+If you desire to update your packages, you will need to run `nix flake update` and then `nix profile upgrade`.
+Note that the flake.lock file is checked in, so you will have merge conflicts if you update it.

 # Sharp Edges
 The Nix Package Manager does things a bit differently than homebrew or other package managers.
 This can cause surprising behavior for the uninitiated.